-- ED-1 As appropriate, smart growth principles will be part of the foundation for economic development in Leroy Township. - ED-1-p1 Sound long-term planning principles, including concepts embodied in the Ahwahnee Economic Development Principles, will guide economic development in Leroy Township. - ED-1-p2 Ensure economic development efforts directed towards commercial or retail development have the intent of protecting and reinforcing a distinctive sense of place, and creating or maintaining a vibrant community center or downtown. - ED-2 Very limited, strictly controlled commercial development will be encouraged to serve the needs of local residents and create a balanced tax base. - ED-2-p1 Encourage non-vehicle related businesses that serve the day-to-day needs of township residents to locate in a traditional town center in the Five Points area. - ED-2-p2 Discourage the creation of a commercial district with predominantly vehicle-related uses in the Vrooman Road/I-90 interchange area.
+- ED-1 Develop commercial and industrial uses that are comparable to the rural lifestyle of the Leroy Township and creates a balanced tax base. - ED-1-p1 Allow for limited commercial development that will serve the needs of local residents and create a tax base.

+- ED-1-2 Encourage non-vehicle related businesses that serve the day-to-day needs of township residents to locate in a traditional town center in the Five Points area. - ED-2-p3 Discourage the creation of a commercial district with predominantly vehicle-related uses in the Vrooman Road/I-90 interchange area.
 Permit limited traveler services, such as gas stations and motels, subject to very strict site planning, signage, landscaping, buffer, architectural, lighting and drainage requirements that reflects and respects the total character of the township.
-Discourage "heavy" uses such as truck stops, commercial vehicle sales, construction and moving equipment rental, and adult-oriented uses catering to truckers and transients. - ED-2-p3 Discourage commercial development that tends to be visually or environmentally disruptive by its very nature; i.e. preferences towards large or tall signs, intensive lighting required, large impermeable surface areas needed, idling vehicles inherent as part of the use, and so on. - ED-3-p3 Ensure industrial development, if permitted, is located where it does not disrupt traffic patterns or disturb rural character. - ED-3 Encourage agritourism to promote economic development, help agricultural uses remain economically viable and competitive with non-agricultural uses of the land, and maintain the rural character of the township. - ED-3-p1 Work with local farmers, tourism associations, agricultural trade associations, the local Cooperative Extension agency, and other agencies to develop coordinated programs that promote agri-tourism. - ED-3-p2 Limit regulation of farm improvement projects and routine agricultural operations only to the extent to protect health, safety and welfare.
+Discourage "heavy" uses such as truck stops, commercial vehicle sales, construction and moving equipment rental, and adult-oriented uses catering to truckers and transients. - ED-2-p4 Discourage commercial development that tends to be visually or environmentally disruptive by its very nature; i.e., preferences towards large or tall signs, intensive lighting required, large impermeable surface areas needed, idling vehicles inherent as part of the use, and so on. - ED-3-p5 Ensure industrial development, if permitted, is located where it does not disrupt traffic patterns or disturb rural character. - ED-2 Redevelop or eliminate ineffective commercial or industrial uses. - ED-2-p1 Work with investors, builders or developers to rehabilitate old structures to make them economically productive.
+Ask for assistance from Lake County Development Authority in this endeavor. - ED-2-p2 Work with property owners and/or local officials to eliminate ineffective, obsolete commercial or industrial structures. - ED-2-p3 Review the Leroy Township Zoning Resolution Commercial and Industrial Sections to determine if they are effective in achieving the desired commercial and industrial development. - ED-3 Help agricultural uses remain economically viable and competitive with non-agricultural uses of the land, and maintain the rural character of the township. - ED-3-p1 Work with local farmers, tourism associations, agricultural trade associations, the local Cooperative Extension agency, and other agencies to develop coordinated programs that promote agriculture. - ED-4 Develop an identity for Leroy Township - ED-4-p1 Add welcome signs to the roads along the border of Leroy Township so that travelers will know that they are entering into Leroy Township.